grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 }
 ```

-For more information writing OpenTelemetry data using the OpenTelemetry
+For more information on writing OpenTelemetry data using the OpenTelemetry
 Protocol, refer to [otelcol.exporter.otlp][].

 ## Configure batching